The Best Bakery in Every State

 Sugarlips Cakery, Mesa

 This adorable bakery invites you to “kiss boring cakes goodbye!”
 The special occasion cakes at Sugarlips Cakery are amazing and original works of art, and the owners pride themselves on being a homegrown independent business.
-If you don’t need a whole cake, stop by the colorful shop for cupcake happy hour, and a unique taste of Arizona.
+If you don’t need a whole cake, stop by the colorful shop for cupcake happy hour and a unique taste of Arizona.
+These are our best recipes from Arizona home cooks.

 Dempsey Bakery, Little Rock